KaplanAlex/rl-sonic/README.md

 The agents supported by these models made decisions solely through the observation of the pixel values in an input frame.
-While the following models represent a diverse collection of reinforcment learning algorithms, each was trained with the same basic process of iteratively observing the  environement, taking an action, and learning from the resulting reward.
-All models were trained over 1000 Episodes of gameplay, where each episode ended after (i) 4500 timesteps elapsed, (ii) the game was lost, or (iii) all lives were lost.
+While the following models represent a diverse collection of DQN improvements, each was trained with the same basic process of  iteratively observing the  environement, taking an action, and learning from the resulting reward.
+All models were trained over 1000 Episodes of gameplay, where each episode ended after:
+1. 4500 timesteps elapsed.
+2. The agent lost the game.
+3. All lives were lost.

 ## Results